NitroxNova/Derp_Star/README.md

 # Derp_Star
 load project into godot to run
 qwert keys to move
 mouse scroll changes weapon, click to fire laser
+space bar for energy shield